cheung31/streamhub-map/README.md

 # streamhub-map

 streamhub-map is a [StreamHub App](http://apps.livefyre.com) that displays social content on a geographical map.
-It supports basic thematic mapping visualizations for StreamHub collections and content, such as:

-* Dot mapping
-* Proportional symbol mapping

 ## Getting Started